 As you might know we live in Gloucestershire, so although it’s very do-able to travel to the park and back in a day, we had wanted a holiday and so we stayed at the Holiday Inn just beside Paultons Park (5-10 minutes drive away).
 There are other hotels near by too, and you can get deals through the Paultons Park website so you can visit for 2 days and stay overnight in a partner hotel too.
 As we only had tickets for one day, we stayed the night before our visit so we could get to the park for opening time (a VERY valuoble piece of advice given by a friend).
-After our day of Peppa fun we drove an hour to West Bay in Dorset for a few more days of holiday, play and sea life.

 Why we loved Peppa Pig World with a 2 year old:

 We thoroughly enjoyed our day and look forward to going back for two days in the future.
 We absolutely had a brilliant time, not just Toddler H, seriously, hubby and I had a great time too.
 We also love the fact that we could easily take baby when baby arrives and none of us will be left watching from the sidelines.

 I’d definitely advise arriving as soon as the park opens, or just before as we arrived around 10.15 and it was filling up fast and there were queues for tickets.
 That’s another point book your tickets online if you can, or take advantage of the 2 days for the price of 1 if you book a hotel deal – we’ll definitely do that next time!

 We visited on Friday, so I imagine it was much busier at the weekend, and also will only get busier during holidays and as the nicer weather comes around.